Top 15 Networking Interview Questions & Answers You Should refer before the Interview

 6) What are S.M.A.R.T errors?

-S.M.A.R.T is short for Self-Monitoring, Analysis and Reporting Technology.
+S.M.A.R.T is short for Self-Monitoring, Analysis, and Reporting Technology.
 SMART is a monitoring mechanism included in hard drives.
 SMART detects the reliability of the drive by periodically performing tests.
 It then reports the outcomes of the tests as key indicators.
 This helps users get a sense of the state of the drive and helps anticipate imminent drive failures.
 If a computer displays a SMART error during bootup the user must consider backing up the data and replacing the hard drive.

 7)What are some of the script files?

-• .bat – a script file on DOS, OS/2 and Windows OSes.
+• .bat – a script file on DOS, OS/2, and Windows OSes.

 • .ps1 – a script file used to run a sequence of commands on the Windows PowerShell.

-• .vbs – a script file from Visual Basic application, that contains the source code or program files.
+• .vbs – a script file from a Visual Basic application, that contains the source code or program files.

 • .sh – a Shell script file created on Linux OSes and executed on other OSes using third-party tools.